2021 Toyota Sequoia Trim Levels with Comparisons & Configurations.

 The infotainment system gets upgraded once again.
 This model has 14 speakers rather than 12.
 The stereo system is from JBL and features Clari-Fi technology for a purer music listening experience.

-Compare the 2021 Toyota Sequoia Platinum vs TRD Pro Trim Level.
-What is the Difference?
+Compare the 2021 Toyota Sequoia Platinum vs TRD Pro Trims.
+What is the difference?

 Like with many Toyota vehicles, the mighty TRD Pro sits at the top of the Sequoia's trim ladder.
 This model is the only one to come standard with four-wheel drive.
 It also has a TRD front skid plate for added protection off-road.
 The entire suspension for this trim is unique and finely-tuned for rugged performance.
 It includes TRD FOX shocks.